lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/pages/widget-variables-description.md

 By default, the image is on the left.
 You can change this using the **img_on_left** property.
 If you don't want it rounded, set the **img_rounded** property to false.

+You can also change the vertical position of the image using the "img_top_margin" property.

 The teaser part contains a title, a text, and a list with an arbitrary number of items with icons.